-Flying into Kathmandu along the northern border of Nepal on a clear day is in itself an unforgettable experience, with the entire Nepalese Himalaya sprawling out below you.
-After customs, you will pass out of the restricted area and into the passenger pick-up area outside the building.
-You will see a Mountain Company signboard and our representative will be waiting to welcome you to Nepal.

-After transferring to your hotel, you will be given a chance to catch your breath and then be given a full briefing.
-The rest of the day will be yours to explore and to shop for any items that you require.
-Today you will hear the Nepalese word for hello 'Namaste', you will probably never forget that word after this trek.
+Flying into Kathmandu on a clear day is in itself an unforgettable experience.
+The Himalayan peaks are only a short distance north of the capital of Nepal as seen from the plane.
+After customs, you will pass into the passenger pick-up area outside the building.
+You will see a Mountain Company signboard.
+Our representative will be waiting to welcome you to Nepal.
+After transferring to your hotel we will give you a full trek briefing.
+The rest of the day will be yours to explore Kathmandu and to make final preparations for the trek.
+You will hear the Nepalese word for hello 'Namaste', you will never forget that word after this holiday

-DAY 2: KATHMANDU SIGHTSEEING
+DAY 2: SIGHTSEEING IN KATHMANDU